jaredspecjr/success/readme.md

 1. I've been google searching and asking classmates in the slack about what businesses are around. here's a link to one of the websites I'm viewing http://portlandtech.org/.
 2. finished working on finishing LinkedIn from yesterday
-3. finished working on Resume will include the PDF in my readme
+3. finished working on Resume will include the PDF in my root directory.
 5. Being work on Cover Letter.

 #IMPORTANT SIDE NOTE